-NYLPI works to eliminate the unfair burden of environmental hazards borne by low-income communities and communities of color, and to create a more equitable and sustainable city.
+NYLPI fights environmental racism, works to eliminate the unfair burden of environmental hazards borne by low-income communities and communities of color, and seeks to create a more equitable and sustainable city.
 In partnership with community-based organizations, advocacy groups, and residents, our Environmental Justice team builds campaigns, launches litigation, and shapes policy.
 We support local leadership and strengthen communities’ ability to assert their right to a healthy and sustainable environment.

 We fight for environmental fairness in New York.
 Whether it’s eliminating toxins from schools, removing lead paint from apartments, or ensuring that the city doesn’t target certain neighborhoods as garbage dumping grounds, we’re creative and determined in our legal and policy approach to environmental justice.

 Are you concerned about a business, facility, or proposed development polluting your neighborhood?
 Do conditions in your home, school or workplace pose a hazard to your health?
 Are you trying to save a park or community garden, or develop a community-led renewable energy project?

 We offer free legal representation to community organizations and groups of individuals fighting for a cleaner, healthier and more equitable New York.
 Please call: (212) 244-4664, Monday- Friday, 10:00 a.m. – 3:00 p.m.

 Stay up to date